abadid/cmsc424-spring2018/project7/README.md

 # Project 7: Apache Spark

 Project 7 focuses on using Apache Spark for doing large-scale data analysis tasks.
-For this assignment, we will use relatively small datasets and  we won't run anything in distributed mode; however Spark can be easily used to run the same programs on much larger datasets.
+For this assignment, we will use relatively small datasets and  we won't run anything in distributed mode; however Spark can be easily used to run the same programs on much larger datasets over very large clusters of machines.

 ## Getting Started with Spark

 This section is basically a summary of the excellent tutorials that can be found at the [Spark website](http://spark.apache.org).

-[Apache Spark](https://spark.apache.org) is a relatively new cluster computing framework, developed originally at UC Berkeley.
+[Apache Spark](https://spark.apache.org) is a popular cluster computing framework, developed originally at UC Berkeley.
 It significantly generalizes the two-stage Map-Reduce paradigm originally proposed by Google and popularized by the open-source Hadoop system.
 Spark is fundamentally based on the abstraction of **resilient distributed datasets (RDDs)**.
 An RDD is basically a distributed collection of items that can be created in a variety of ways.
 Spark provides a set of operations to transform one or more RDDs into an output RDD, and analysis tasks are written as chains of these operations.

 Spark can be used with the Hadoop ecosystem, including the HDFS file system and the YARN resource manager.